-Customers visit EEs for more reasons than just eating/drinking and Many visit for business talking. meetings, studying/working, celebration and relaxing.
-Customers' reasons for visiting EEs tend to fall into of which two sets, one eating/drinking, talking and relaxing, the other studying/working, business meetings, celebration and relaxing.
+Customers visit EEs for more reasons than just eating/drinking and talking.
+Many visit for business meetings, studying/working, celebration and relaxing.
+Customers' reasons for visiting EEs tend to fall into two sets, one of which is eating/drinking, talking and relaxing, the other studying/working, business meetings, celebration and relaxing.
 How much their expectations are met for the different reasons within each of these two categories are correlated.
-This suggests that different EE characteristics (and their acoustical environments) are best for the two sets of activities.
-These two objectives correspond to quieter and noisier activities, respectively, and affect how the acoustical environment affects customers.
+This that different EE suggests characteristics (and their acoustical environments) are best for the two sets These two objectives of activities. correspond to quieter and noisier activities, respectively, and affect how the acoustical environment affects customers.